Software Engineering | Jackson System Development (JSD)

 JSD has 3 phases:

-In the modelling phase of JSD the designer creates a collection of entity structure diagrams and identifies the entities in the system, the actions they perform, the attributes of the actions and time ordering of the actions in the life of the entities.
+- Modelling Phase: In the modelling phase of JSD, the designer creates a collection of entity structure diagrams and identifies the entities in the system, the actions they perform, the attributes of the actions and the time order of the actions in the life of the entities.

-In the implementation phase JSD determines how to obtain the required functionality.
-Implementation way of the system is based on transformation of specification into efficient set of processes.
+- Implementation Phase: In the implementation phase JSD determines how to obtain the required functionality.
+Implementation way of the system is based on the transformation of the specification into an efficient set of processes.
 The processes involved in it should be designed in such a manner that it would be possible to run them on available software and hardware.

 Initially there were six steps when it was originally presented by Jackson, they were as below: